itaedel/Benefits-In-A-Click/readme.md

 To get in touch, please contact me at [ita.edel@pm.me](mailto:ita.edel@pm.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/itamar-edelstein-868897204/).

-© 2024 Benefits in a Click.
+© 2024 Itamar Edelstein.
 All rights reserved.